abhierao/RISCV_CORE_4_Stage/README.md

 # Workshop Outline
 The workshop was designed to be a 5 day coursework enabling participants to understand the Software-Hardware integration in architecting a Processor core.

+This workshop delivers on the promise of 5 days to a microprocessor using the approach of minimal theory and maximum implmentation.
+Concepts and Theory is kept to as low as 20% and writing code finding out the answers to move the next level is at 80% time spent.

 The first two days was focussed on how an application written in higher level language (C, C++, JAVA, Python) communicates with the processor, details such as how a compiler / assembler works, interfaces between the Application layer --> OS and RTL, An introduction to RISC V ISA.

-Day3-5 was all about Computer Architecture, RISCV ISA and Impelmenting a 3 stage pipelined RISCV Core on [Makerchip IDE](https://www.makerchip.com/) using [TL-Verilog](https://tl-x.org/)
+Day3-5 was all about Computer Architecture, RISCV ISA and Implementing a 3 stage pipelined RISCV Core on [Makerchip IDE](https://www.makerchip.com/) using [TL-Verilog](https://tl-x.org/)

 #### Key Takeaways -
   - Understanding Compiler/Assembler and its importance